nmogil-tw/twilio-openai-conversations/README.md

                         └────────────────────────────────────────────────────────┘
 ```

-Advanced flow: Messages are processed by a **multi-agent system** using the OpenAI Agents SDK, with intelligent routing between specialized agents and persistent conversation memory.
+Advanced flow: Messages are processed by a **multi-agent system** using the OpenAI Agents SDK, with intelligent routing between specialized agents and persistent conversation memory. **Voice calls** include natural interstitials ("Let me check that for you") for smooth conversation flow.

 ## OpenAI Agents SDK Integration